Code-Institute-Submissions/uc-frontend-milestone/README.md

 <hr>

 This is a single page website for a private personal training studio.
 The website is intended to help the business owner generate new business, inform potential clients of the services provided, provide directions to the studio and social media links.
+It should be noted that I am actually the owner of this business - it is a real and fully operational business.

 The goals for the **business owner** are as follows: